BrianLesko/rrt-star/readme.md

 # RRT* Search Algorithm for Robotic Path Planning
-This code implements Real Time RRT* Tree search in a low code UI.
-This project is written in [Pure Python]() in under 60 lines of code.
+This code implements Real Time RRT* Tree search visualized in a low code UI.
+This project is written in [Pure Python](https://github.com/BrianLesko/rrt-star/blob/main/app.py) in under 60 lines of code.
 Created by Brian Lesko for Learning Purposes.

 &nbsp;